ray-project/ray/doc/source/tune-advanced-tutorial.rst

 up algorithms such as PBT, and to allow performance optimizations such as running experiments with ``reuse_actors=True``.

-Then we define a PBT scheduler
+Then, we define a PBT scheduler:

 .. literalinclude:: ../../python/ray/tune/examples/pbt_convnet_example.py
    :language: python